ChimeHQ/SwiftTreeSitter/README.md

 - `is-not?`: parsed, but not implemented

 Please open up an issue if you need additional support here.

-## Runtime/Parser Dependencies

-Remember that tree-sitter has both runtime and per-language dependencies.
-SwiftTreeSitter now depends on [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), which provides pre-built binaries for the runtime and **some** parsers.
-If you need support for parsers not included in that project, the best best is to try to add them!

-But, that is not necessary - you can build and link parsers manually.

-Note: These instructions assume a macOS target.
-Also, I've only tested tree-sitter down to 10.13.
-I suspect it will work with lower targets, but have not tried.

-### build

-Check out and build tree-sitter from source.

-    CFLAGS="-arch arm64 -arch x86_64 -mmacosx-version-min=10.13" CXXFLAGS="-arch arm64 -arch x86_64 -mmacosx-version-min=10.13" LDFLAGS="-arch arm64 -arch x86_64 -mmacosx-version-min=10.13" make

-### install

-Install it into `/usr/local`.

-    sudo make install PREFIX=/usr/local

-## Building Language Libraries

-In addition to the runtime, you'll probably also want at least one language library.
-These are more complex to build than the runtime.
-In fact, I've struggled with them so much that I began adapting the runtime's Makefile for the parsers themselves.
-This is a [work-in-progress](https://github.com/tree-sitter/tree-sitter/issues/1488).
-But, if the parser you'd like to use doesn't have a Makefile, let me know and I'll help get it set up.

-And, if the parser does have a Makefile, then the process is identical to the runtime above.

 ## Suggestions or Feedback